slom216/todo-service/README.md

 npm test
 ```

+## Features

+- Creating server using ExpressJs
+- Uses Typescript
+- Enables registration and login of users
+- Enables CRUD operations on Todo items
+- Using helmet to add security headers
+- Using bodyParser that parses incoming request bodies in a middleware before handlers
+- Has error middleware that will catch any uncaught error and return response with status code 500
+- Automatic creation of database if it's not existing
+- Contains both public and private API endpoints
+- Server uses HTTPS
+- Authorization is done using jwtToken (using 'jsonwebtoken' module)
+- Server has rate limiter (using 'express-rate-limit' module)
+- Event driven code (using 'events' module)
+- Clustering
+- Unit tests
+- ESLint is used for imposing rules
+- Supports Docker for containerization
+- Has GitHub action for automatic build and running tests to confirm that new build is stable

 ## NOTES

 - Moving app.listen to server.ts enabled tests to run without actually listening to ports, which lead to open handles during tests